Kathy Griffin Trolled President Donald Trump On His Latest Tweet Mocking Adam Schiff

 I’m an international cover gurrrrl!
 Big thanks to @cestprune and @mikeruizone for these FIERCE photos.
 Link in bio. _________________________________________________Publication: @cestprune Interview: @reeljeffewing Photography and Creative Direction: @mikeruizone Assistant to Mike Ruiz: @__ozzie_g_ Wardrobe: @michaelstmichael Hair: @johnnystuntz Makeup: @dsimrock Editorial Director: @_andrea_allison Production Assistant: @westcoastduffy

 As for Griffin, since experiencing a near loss of her career after the post in 2016, she’s slowly managed to begin rebuilding her brand.
 The former My Life On The D List star released a docu-comedy special earlier this year chronicling the fallout from her photo.
-The documentary called Kathy Griffin: Hell Of A Story brings a wealth of material the comedian gathered after going toe to toe with Trump, his supporters, and the U.S. government.
+The documentary, Kathy Griffin: Hell Of A Story, brings a wealth of material the comedian gathered after going toe-to-toe with Trump, his supporters, and the U.S. government.

 Since Speaker of the House Nancy Pelosi announced an impeachment inquiry into Trump last week, Griffin has remained an outspoken critic of the president on Twitter, and she also made a joke about the president calling her dogs and asking them to go with Rudy Guiliani to Ukraine.
 Since the speaker’s announcement, Trump has tweeted many times in all capital letters, and at times he’s called the inquiry a “witch hunt” and a “coup.”